 Cut a few steam vents in the top and you’re done.

-Put the pie in the fridge for another hour.
-Yes, I said another hour, superior pie takes time!
+Let the pie rest for a minimum of half an hour more.
+Yes, I said more resting — superior pie takes time!
 This will further relax any gluten and keep the pie from shrinking up in the oven.
 Set your hot box to 425 and put a pizza stone directly on the floor of the oven.